supervisely-ecosystem/export-videos-project-in-supervisely-format/README.md

 # Overview

 Export videos project in Supervisely format.
-It is possible to download both images and annotations or only annotations.
+It is possible to download both videos and annotations or only annotations.
 You can learn more about format and its structure by reading [documentation](https://docs.supervise.ly/data-organization/00_ann_format_navi/06_supervisely_format_videos).

 # How To Run